Scottish Provident Life Insurance Review 2023

 Level, increasing, and decreasing benefits are available.
 With the level benefit option, the benefit remains the same throughout the plan term.
 The benefit under an increasing benefit plan increases annually to keep pace with inflation or the cost of living.

 The increase equals the increase in the retail price index, subject to a maximum of ten percent.
 With a decreasing benefit, the coverage level declines annually over the policy term to mirror the decrease in a loan or mortgage it is designed to cover.

 Benefits can be selected to last for a fixed term of between five and 40 years, subject to a maximum age of 85 for death-related benefits, or a five or ten-year renewable term.
 A medical exam is not required to renew a renewable term policy, but the plan definition and premiums may change.

-Extra benefits include retirement coverage, which allows coverage to be converted during later years of life to make it more relevant to insured and beneficiary needs.
+Extra benefits include retirement coverage, which can be converted during later years to make it more relevant to insured and beneficiary needs.

 The Pegasus plan is just as flexible as the Self Assurance plans, accommodating changes due to changing circumstances before age 55.
 Additional options include premium protection, coverage buyback, annual inflationary increases in coverage, and replacement coverage.